Velim73285-Star/Velim73285-Star.GitHub.io/_posts/2026-05-02-Fourth-Module-Post.md

 Cluster overlap => Some clusters overlap or sit close together, which suggests that certain weather patterns share similarities.
 Others are more distinct, showing clearer separation.

 Unsupervised insight => K-Means doesn’t know the “true” weather outcomes (like rain/no rain).
 It simply groups data points by similarity.
 The fact that you see distinct regions means the dataset has natural structure that can be exploited for analysis.

+### 2.7 Unit 1 - 6: Team project artefacts
+#### Airbnb Business Analysis Using a Data Science Approach
+#### Background
+Since 2008, guests and hosts have used Airbnb to expand on travelling possibilities and present more unique, personalised ways of experiencing the world.
+The Airbnb dataset AB_NYC_2019.csv along with its description was accessed from Kaggle.
+This dataset describes the listing activity and metrics in NYC, NY for 2019,  including host information, geographical availability, and key metrics to support predictions and insights.

+The assignment is designed to assess the students’ ability to apply machine learning approaches to analyse Airbnb business trends.
+Each team was assigned one of three machine learning tracks, ensuring diverse perspectives in data exploration and decision-making.

+Each group conducted an independent analysis based on their assigned approach and then contributed to a comparative discussion on the effectiveness of each method.

+•	Track 1: Classical ML (Regression and Clustering) -	Price prediction, demand trends, customer segmentation.

+•	Track 2:	Deep Learning (Neural Networks, CNNs) - Image-based analysis, text-based sentiment analysis, demand forecasting.

+•	Track 3:	Advanced ML (Self-Supervised Learning, NAS)	 - Anomaly detection, outlier detection, emerging trend identification.

+Our team with a total of 5 members was assigned track 2:	Deep Learning (Neural Networks, CNNs) to apply machine learning to conduct image-based analysis, text-based sentiment analysis, and demand forecasting.

+#### Team meeting on 08 May 2026
+Meeting key discussion points:

+•	Discussion on the team’s contract,

+•	Discussed and agreed that focus will be on predicting demand (using proxy/or calculated demand score),

+•	Agreed that responsibility for organising and running meetings will be circulated,

+•	Team members to take responsibility for driving proposed sections of project and drafting the associated paragraphs for the report

+#### Team meeting on 15 May 2026
+Finalisation of work allocation and presentation on the following tasks:

+•	Agreed on team contract,

+•	Agreed on business question,

+•	High level presentation on the validation of the business question,

+•	Presentation on Exploratory Data Analysis (EDA),

+•	Date for the next meeting.

+#### Team meeting on 25 May 2026
+Finalisation of work allocation and presentation on the following tasks:

+•	Presentation of Text/NLP neural network model and results by the responsible person,

+•	Presentation of CNN map-patch model and results by the responsible person,

+•	Presentation of demand modelling and results by the responsible person,

+•	Planning of the development of the hybrid model by the responsible person.

 ## 3. What exactly have I learnt and how?
 To be completed